 We also host various Virtual Spaces.
-In addition to the ISIS website we have numerous project websites.
-We also host three Second Life Islands: The Duke ISIS Oasis, which is used for class projects, the Duke Metaverse, which is used for ongoing collaborations, and the new Haiti Island, which will serve as a 3D front end to a library of Haitian materials compiled as part of the FHI Haiti Lab project.
+In addition to the ISS website we have numerous project websites.
+We also host three Second Life Islands: The Duke ISS Oasis, which is used for class projects, the Duke Metaverse, which is used for ongoing collaborations, and the new Haiti Island, which will serve as a 3D front end to a library of Haitian materials compiled as part of the FHI Haiti Lab project.

 We also have a set laptops that are used for classes and projects, various pieces of equipment for special projects, and co-own some specialized workstations with the Jenkins Collaboratory and the Visual Studies Initiative.